 Shōji Hamada: A Japanese Potter in Ditchling

-Ditchling Museum of Art + Craft marks the centenary of Japanese master potter Shōji Hamada’s first visit to Ditchling
+Ditchling Museum of Art + Craft marks Japanese master potter Shōji Hamada’s first visit to Ditchling

 In 1921, young Japanese potter Shōji Hamada (1894 -1978) travelled with his friend Bernard Leach to the village of Ditchling in East Sussex.
 The pair journeyed from St Ives, where they had set up their acclaimed pottery with a traditional Japanese climbing kiln – the first noborigama to be built in the West; but it was the art and craft community in Ditchling that really struck a chord with Hamada.